XSaitoKungX/Akane/README.md

 - ⚙️ **Customizability:** Customize the bot to your specific needs by adding additional custom commands.
 Make the bot your own.

 - And much more...
-The possibilities are endless, and you can further expand the bot to make your server unique.
+The possibilities are endless, allowing you to further expand the bot and make your server truly unique.

 ## Features 🚀
 - [x] Prefix